😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 }

-Configuring Notehub Sync on Motion
+Configuring Sync on Notecard Motion

-Finally, use the card.motion.sync to configure automatic syncs to Notehub based on movement.
+Finally, use the card.motion.sync to configure automatic syncs to Notehub based on Notecard movement.
 Use the start argument to turn this feature on:

 {